Trapped Between Two Rocks at the End of the World

 The house trembles as the sinkhole once again grows.
 Then, darkness descends on the house as the electricity powers down.
 The light from the kitchen at the top of the stairs turns off, dropping the entire house into the blackness of night.

 They finally did it.
 They turned the power off in the cul-de-sac.
-Rachel rolls her eyes again, remembering that Iskra had been right about something else, too: that eventually the power company would shut off the electricity of the dead end where no one lived anymore.
-Rachel had always assumed things would continue to be normal indefinitely, like their small corner of the universe could be forgotten and available as their utopia.
+Rachel rolls her eyes again, remembering that Iskra had been right about something else, too: that eventually the power company would shut off the electricity of the dead end where no one lives anymore.
+Rachel had always assumed things would continue to be normal indefinitely, like their small corner of the universe could be forgotten and available as their utopia forever.
 But Iskra had known otherwise.
 The place the two friends ran off to every weekend to just exist together– alone together– was to be a brief sanctuary.
 The utility companies would eventually catch up to them.

 Or the sinkhole ate the powerlines…